marcandre/require_relative_dir/README.md

 # RequireRelativeDir

-Simple utility to `require` all Ruby files in a given directory.
+Simple utility to `require_relative` all Ruby files in a given directory.

 ## Usage